-If you’ve given any positive psychology resources even a cursory glance, you’ve probably read about them in some capacity—what they are, how they fit into the field, how to improve them, and how to capitalize on them.
+If you have given any positive psychology resource even a cursory glance, you have probably read about them in some capacity—what they are, how they fit into the field, how to improve them, and how to capitalize on them.

 It was also one of the first topics to fall solidly within the positive side of psychology.
 Personality characteristics and traits are topics that fit comfortably in traditional psychology, but the focus on strengths—uniquely positive characteristics—give the topic a firm grounding in the positive.

 Character strengths have been a pillar of positive psychology since it was founded.
-In Martin Seligman and Mihalyi Csikszentmihalyi’s 2000 introduction to the field, they write:
+In Martin Seligman and Mihaly Csikszentmihalyi’s (2000) introduction to the field, they write:

-And it wasn’t long before this science of human strengths began to flourish, thanks in part to one of these founding fathers.
+And it was not long before this science of human strengths began to flourish, thanks in part to one of these founding fathers.
 Seligman’s groundbreaking work on character strengths with psychologist Christopher Peterson was published in 2004, and interest in the topic skyrocketed.

-If you’re intrigued about this topic—a vital piece of positive psychology literature and an area ripe for action towards self-improvement—read on to learn about what you can do with your character strengths.
+If you are intrigued about this topic—a vital piece of positive psychology literature and an area ripe for action towards self-improvement—read on to learn about what you can do with your character strengths.

 - A Brief Look at Character Strengths